 Employees can file a complaint with the following:

-- the small claims court (which is part of the Court of Quebec), the Superior Court or the Federal Court
+- The small claims court (which is part of the Court of Quebec), the Superior Court or the Federal Court

-Where an employee files a complaint depends on which law applies to the situation, the jurisdiction, the amount of money the employee is asking for and whether the employee belongs to a union.
+The office or tribunal at which to file a complaint depends on which law applies to the situation, the jurisdiction, the amount of money the employee is asking for and whether the employee belongs to a union.

 If the employee belongs to a union, the union can usually present a grievance (a complaint) on the employee’s behalf for situations like these: